thaniri/personalwebsite/content/blog/2020-20-05-heromarine-reynor-tvz-tsl5.md

 Starcraft continues to be a hobby I come back to from time to time, so I will do more posts like these.
 I really admire [terrancraft](https://terrancraft.com/) and would like to contribute to Terran strategy knowledge as well.

-I'm writing this analysis in the way that I use personally, but if there aree some formatting or style differences that you might find better, do let me know!
+I'm writing this analysis in the way that I use personally, but if there are some formatting or style differences that you might find better, do let me know!

 # Videos/Replays